MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-overview.md

 > [!IMPORTANT]
 > Serial Console is now compatible with [managed boot diagnostics storage accounts](boot-diagnostics.md) and custom storage account firewalls.

-## Get started with the Serial Console
+## Get started with Serial Console

-The Serial Console for VMs and virtual machine scale set is accessible through the Azure portal or [Azure CLI](https://docs.microsoft.com/cli/azure/serial-console):
+Serial Console for VMs and virtual machine scale set is accessible through the Azure portal or [Azure CLI](/cli/azure/serial-console).

-### Accessing Serial Console for Virtual Machines via Azure portal
+### Access Serial Console for Virtual Machines via Azure portal

 Serial Console for VMs is as straightforward as clicking on **Serial console** within the **Help** section in the Azure portal.